 Backups are one of the core security measures that all WordPress websites should take.
 Hosting services provide backups to ensure your site is able to quickly get up on its feet when disaster strikes.
 But shared hosting is not ideal for backups.
 They are often known to provide poor backup like they may have website size limit or backups are not made frequently, or accessing the backups are hard among other things.

 Some web hosts may offer cleanup but for an extra fee.
 This is neither a cost-efficient nor a fast process.
 After you are hacked, the only thing you’d want is your site to be cleaned as soon as possible.
 But with web hosts, there may be a waiting period or 24 hours or more.
-Delay in clean up can cause your site to be blacklisted by Google.
+Delay in clean up can cause adwords account suspension or your site to be blacklisted by Google.

 How Managed Hosting Affect Your Website Security?